 Vista Verde uses C.U.T.S.
 (Court Unified Truancy Suppression Program) through the Maricopa County Juvenile Court Center.
 Its primary purpose is to improve school attendance.

 Students are not allowed on the school grounds before 7:30 A.M. unless requested by a staff member.
 Once on campus, students may not leave without permission from the office.
-Students should not be on the school grounds after 2:45 P.M. unless they are participating in a supervised activity, waiting for a bus or ride, or seeing a staff member at the staff member’s request.
-The drop-off and pick-up point before and after school is on Grovers Avenue or 28th Street.
-Please do not use the parking lots.
+Students should not be on the school grounds after 3:00 P.M. unless they are participating in a supervised activity, waiting for a bus or ride, or seeing a staff member at the staff member’s request.
+Please do not use the 29th parking lot.
 The east parking lot on 29th Street is to be used only for after-school activities.

-Students are not allowed to ride bicycles on the walkways at any time.
-While on school property, bicycles must be secured with a lock and chain in the bicycle compound during the school day.
-The school assumes no liability for lost or damaged bikes or bike parts at any time.
+Students are not allowed to ride bicycles & skateboards on the school walkways at any time.
+While on school property, bicycles & skateboards must be secured with a lock and chain in the bicycle compound during the school day.
+The school assumes no liability for lost or damaged bikes, bike parts, skateboards or skateboard parts at any time.

 We understand that friends and parents like to celebrate various occasions; however, balloons, flowers, cakes, cookies, candy, presents, and bouquets cause many distractions and are not allowed on campus or on the bus.
 This policy helps protect instructional time and ensures that all students are treated equal.